 - CNC Plasma Cutter for quickly cutting through thick or thin metallic parts.

 - Precision Linear Surface Grinder for high-surface quality flat finishes on planar surfaces held to incredibly tight tolerances.

-Welding and Fabrication allows for manual welding of stainless steel, titanium, and aluminum.
+Welding and Fabrication allows for manual welding of steels, stainless steels, titanium, and aluminum

 3D printing and machining can produce nearly anything from cost-effective development models to functional production-quality parts.